 The instrument was developed by psychologists working with the Leadership Development Institute at Eckerd College.
 It has been validated and the results published in the Journal of Educational and Psychological Measurement (August, 2004).

-Lori Anne has served ACU’s Master of Arts in Conflict Management and Resolution Program as the practicum coordinator, and as a course facilitator in Negotiation and Mediation, Managing Conflict in Schools, Managing Conflict in the Workplace, Communication and Conflict Theory, and Advanced Mediation courses.
-Currently, she serves as assistant director of the program’s Conflict Resolution Residency Session – a five day, practice-based negotiation and mediation training.
+Lori Anne has served ACU’s Master of Arts in Conflict Management and Resolution program as a course developer, the practicum coordinator, and as a course facilitator in Negotiation and Mediation, Managing Conflict in Schools, Managing Conflict in the Workplace, Communication and Conflict Theory, and Advanced Mediation courses.
+She also served as co-trainer for program’s Conflict Resolution Residency Session – a five day, practice-based negotiation and mediation training, and the 40-Hour Basic Mediation Training.

 B.S., Psychology, 2004